 The Incat group evolved from local Hobart boat building companies, including the Sullivans Cove Ferry Company (SCFC) formed by Robert Clifford in 1972.
 SCFC built conventional steel mono-hull vessels, and operated small ferries across Hobart’s Derwent River.
 SCFC gained prominence transporting more than 9 million passengers in the two years following the 1975 Tasman Bridge collapse, the sole bridge link between the eastern and western shores of Hobart.

-After the bridge re-opened, International Catamarans Pty Ltd specialised in the construction of fast ferries.
-Experience gained as both manufacturer and operator provided insight into the requirements of passengers and ferry operators.
-After extensive research the company commenced specialisation in aluminium construction.
+After the bridge re-opened, International Catamarans Pty Ltd specialised in the construction of aluminium fast ferries.

 In 1983 the Wave Piercing design was conceived, the 8.7 metre prototype craft Little Devil (013) first undergoing trials in 1984.
-The results encouraged International Catamarans to proceed with a 28 metre Wave Piercing Catamaran, Spirit of Victoria (016), which entered commercial operation in mid 1985.
-Tassie Devil 2001 (017) was launched in December 1986.
-The current range of Wave Piercing Catamarans still reflects the characteristics of these early craft.
+The current range of Wave Piercing Catamarans still reflects the characteristics of the early craft.

 Improving the Breed

-In 2008 Incat has built almost 40% of the world’s high speed vehicle-passenger ferry fleet over 50 metres in length.
 In deadweight terms Incat has built 60% of the world’s high speed ferries with capacity over 750 tonnes.
-While the ferries initially revolutionised transport links around the United Kingdom, Incat-built ships now operate in North and South America, Australasia, the Mediterranean, and throughout greater Europe.
-New markets are also coming to the fore, with interest from Asia in particular.
+While the ferries initially revolutionised transport links around the United Kingdom, Incat-built ships now operate in North and South America, Australasia, the Mediterranean, Asia and throughout greater Europe.